We've independently reviewed this article to make sure it's as accurate as we can make it.

 Keep in mind that replacing the spider arm assembly is a complex and time-consuming process.
 Consider hiring a professional technician to handle the repair, especially if you’re not experienced with appliance repairs.

-There are eight steps to help silence your washer’s impromptu drum solos.
-By following these tips and tricks, you’ll be well on your way to restoring quiet to your laundry room.
+There are nine steps to help silence your washer’s impromptu drum solos.
+By following the above tips and tricks, you’ll be well on your way to restoring peace and quiet to your laundry room.

-The next time your washer starts making a banging noise, remember these steps and take action.
+The next time your washer starts making a banging noise, remember the steps you learned here and take action.